geraudmathe/Locomotive-fundamentals/README.md

 #### Basics of inheritance

-The logic in LocomotiveCMS is differs a bit from what you are certainly used to, it may be weird a first, but it's actually very simple.
+The logic in LocomotiveCMS differs a bit from what you are used to, so it may be weird a first, but it's actually very simple.

-In the classic, Rails way, you have the following architecture, with page's content integrated in the application layout using the ``` yield ``` statement :
+In the classic 'Rails way', you have the following architecture, with page content integrated in the application layout using the ``` yield ``` statement :

     +- Views
         +- layout